cetceeve/SparkLing/README.md

 On average this stream delivers over 4000 events per second and over 100 Million events per day.

 Our custom event processing engine combines information from these two datasources in realtime to get a continuous stream of position updates joined with all relevant metadata.
 This combined stream serves as the basis for our problem.
-We collected the whole stream for 3 weeks, totalling over 2.5 Billion events.
+We collected the whole stream for 3 weeks, totalling over 2.5 Billion events (~1TB uncompressed json).
 This dataset was the input for our batch feature pipeline.
 After that, our continuous feature pipeline is now continuously extracting new training samples from the data stream for future model iterations.

-## Prediction

-## LSTM Model

-Because we are working with sequence data one of our models was a Recurrent Neural Network for a Sequence to Vector prediction.
-We model our prediction problem like a language model, where the prediction task is to predict the next word.
-In our vocabulary we encode relevant metadata like route, direction, day-of-the-week, time-of-day as well as stops and the current delay in 1 minute intervals between -15 and 15.
-The sequences start with the metadata and continoue with each stop and delay interleaved.
-During inference we provide all the realtime information up to the first stop where we are missing data and let the model predict the delay for the rest of the sequence.

 ## Architecture
 We built a completely modular machine learning architecture for transitmap, following the best practices we learned in the course.